-3. Almost two-thirds of people who use online dating say the number one thing they're looking for in a date or partner is common interests, while less than half say physical characteristics are the most important to them; but between you and me, I think at least half of them lie.
+3. Almost two-thirds of people who use online dating say the number one thing they're looking for in a date or partner is common interests, while less than half say physical characteristics are the most important to them.
+Still, between you and me, I think at least half of them lie.
 For example, on a local dating site, 20% of women will use photos from when they were younger, while 40% of men will lie about their jobs.
 But on the other hand, on international dating sites where men pay per-letter, will be the men to use more not updated profile photos and lie about their age and still receiving each day tens of overwhelming messages from much younger beautiful women igniting men's most hidden-dreams and fantasies.

 Keep in mind that it only happens because you are paying those letters dearly; you're then swimming dangerous waters crowded with mermaids fishing your wallet regardless of which profile photo you posted.

 The fish always die by the mouth, and men by their blinded eyes often added to unrealistic expectations.
-If you get scammed, you shouldn't blame the site just as a bad worker shouldn't blame his tools.
+If you get scammed, you shouldn't blame the site just as a lousy worker shouldn't blame his tools.
 You started scamming yourself, believing in what was not credible.
-Such pay-per-letter dating sites main porpoise is not to match you, but to take advantage of your unawareness or unrealistic expectations in exchange for a few dollars.
+Such pay-per-letter dating sites' main porpoise is not to match you, but to take advantage of your unawareness or unrealistic expectations in exchange for a few dollars.
 (Credits).